-Dogs can come in all shapes and sizes, with so many colors of coat.
-Some have long hair while others have short hair.
-But did you know there are only a handful of hairless dog breeds from all over the world?
-Each, unique in their own right.
+Dogs come in all shapes and sizes, with many colors of coat.
+And while some may have long hair, others will sport a short coat.
+But those aren’t the only two coat options.
+In fact, did you know that there are a handful of hairless dogs?

 In fact, there are just 10 hairless dog breeds in this world.
-And while some are completely hairless, others do have areas with at least some hair.
-In addition, some popular dog breeds, such as the Chihuahua have a hairless variation.
+Some are completely hairless, but others have areas with at least some hair.
+For our criteria, they’ll need to be mostly hairless.
+In addition, some popular dogs, such as the Chihuahua, have a hairless variation too.

-Let’s explore all the wonderful dogs with no hair and discover why their hairless coats aren’t the only thing unique about them.
-Well also discuss the extra care and attention needed to properly keep a hairless dog breed healthy.
+So, let’s dive into all the wonderful dogs with no hair.
+After all, the dogs’ hairless coats aren’t the only thing unique and special about them.
+Plus, we’ll discuss the extra care and attention needed to keep a hairless dog breed healthy.

 RECOMMENDED: 31 Large Fluffy Dog Breeds

 - All Hairless Dog Breeds